 Our study of Asia will introduce students to the geographical and cultural features of this huge continent.
-We will focus on the food, art and cultures of various countries of Asia culminating in a cultural immersion celebration on February 26th.
+We will focus on the food, art and cultures of various countries of Asia culminating in a cultural immersion celebration, Asian Celebration, on February 25th.
 Students are invited to dress up in their Far Eastern best for this festival of the orient.

 Wednesday – Fine Arts

-As the ski program finishes we’ll review our sketching and examine the work of classical artists.
+As the ski program finishes we’ll review our sketching progress and examine the work of classical artists.

 Thursday – Zoology

 The Elementary Class will take a look at amphibians this month.
 If you have a specimen to share, please let us know!